usamaeltmsah/Knapsack-Genetic-Algorithm/README.md

 4. Apply mutation on the whole population.
 5. Again, evaluate the fitness.
 6. Sort the population according to benefits.
-7. Get the best chromosome
+7. Get the best chromosome.